MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 In this hands-on lab, you will learn how to:

-- Create a Resource Group to hold your SLURM cluster
+- Create a resource group to hold your SLURM cluster
 - Deploy preconfigured virtual machines using the Azure Quick Start Templates
 - Copy local resources to the SLURM cluster
 - Copy files into blob storage